SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

  ![configure pipeline](./images/cicd2.png)

- 5. In the *Jobs* tab of the application click on the "+" to add a new job for sap-cloud-sdk pipeline
+ 5. In the *Jobs* tab of the application click on the "+" to add a new job for SAP Cloud SDK pipeline
  6. Under *General Information* add the following data:
  - Job Name: "customLogic"
  - Repository: Select *add repository*

   ![add job](./images/ci-cd-1.png)

- 6.1 In the pop up add following data:
+ 6.1 In the pop-up add following data:
  - Name: "customLogicRepo"
  - Clone Url: provide URL of your repo
  - Credentials: Select *create credentials*